swiftlang/swift-evolution/proposals/NNNN-noncopyable-generics.md

 ## Future Directions

-### Standard Library and Concurrency support
+### Standard Library Adoption

-The core `Optional` and `UnsafePointer` family of types will be updated soon to support noncopyable elements.
+The `Optional` and `UnsafePointer` family of types can support noncopyable types in a straightforward way.
+In the future, we will also explore noncopyable collections, and so on.
+All of this requires significant design work and is out of scope for this proposal.
-A proposal will be forthcoming.

-The rest of the Swift standard library, including the standard collections (`Array`, `Dictionary`, `Set`, etc.), core collection protocols (`Iterator`, `Sequence`, `RangeReplaceableCollection`, etc.), and the core concurrency types (`Task`, `AsyncSequence`, etc.) will be updated incrementally over time.
-Future proposals will explore this area.

-### Tuples and element packs
+### Tuples and Parameter Packs

-Tuples and variadic element packs can only be copied if all of their elements are copyable.
-A forthcoming proposal will provide details.
+Noncopyable tuples and parameter packs are a straightforward generalization which will be discussed in a separate proposal.

 ### `~Escapable`